computerscienceiscool/building-microservices-youtube/README.md

 ### Branch [episode_5](https://github.com/nicholasjackson/building-microservices-youtube/tree/episode_5)

-In this epsode we refactor our Standard library RESTful service and start to implement the Gorill toolkit for routing.
+In this episode we refactor our Standard library RESTful service and start to implement the Gorilla toolkit for routing.